-Photos and videos that you receive in messages or save from a webpage are saved to your Recently Added album in Photos.
+Photos and videos that you receive in messages or save from a webpage are saved to your Photos tab.
+They can also be viewed in the Camera Roll or, if you're using iCloud Photo Library beta, the All Photos album.